renzibei/fph-table/docs/ci.md

 because the asm gate proves the lookup *code* is unchanged and cannot see the *data layout*: the parameter search can pick a geometry that spreads the same keys over more cache lines while the disassembly stays byte-identical.

+## Callgrind

+`check-callgrind.sh` counts what one lookup loop executes, with the table built before the collection window opens so the parameter search is not in the count.
+Linux only: valgrind has no macOS arm64 port, and the script skips itself elsewhere. `-march` and the simulated cache geometry are pinned; both change the counts, and neither should be a property of the runner the job landed on.

+Instructions are compared for exact equality.
+Repeat runs are bit-identical, and a commit that touched only construction moved the count by 0.0000% in every scenario, so any movement is a real change of code path.
+Read it as a detector, not a speedometer: on the one known lookup improvement it moved between 0.76x and 3.85x the measured time change.

+Simulated D1 misses are compared as an upper bound with 1% of headroom, about ninety times the drift measured on a construction-only change.
+This is the counter that sees a runtime parameter: `max_load_factor` 0.6 to 0.9 leaves the disassembly byte-identical and moves D1 misses 8.6% and wall clock 9.2%.

+Branch simulation is off; valgrind's predictor is a 2004 bimodal model and reported 14 mispredicts per million probes here.

+Use the `allow-cost-increase` label, `[allow-cost-increase]` in a commit message, or `--allow-change` locally.

 ## Tests